 2. Online broker

 Many popular online brokers now allow crypto trading, and if you purchased your Bitcoin on one of these platforms, you can quickly exchange your crypto for cash.
-Trading apps like Robinhood and eToro offer several cryptocurrencies to invest in, and you can buy or sell crypto just like on a crypto exchange.
+Trading apps like Robinhood offer several cryptocurrencies to invest in, and you can buy or sell crypto just like on a crypto exchange.

-The catch with online brokers is that these platforms don’t allow you to transfer crypto into the brokerage.
+The catch with the best online brokers is that these platforms don’t allow you to transfer crypto into the brokerage.
 You must be holding your Bitcoin with the platform to be able to sell it for cash.
 This means that if you hold Bitcoin in a digital wallet or on a crypto exchange, you cannot move it to an online brokerage account to sell.